 - 1. Begin by adjusting the legs of your track in order to level it.
 You can tell whether your track is leveled or not by noting the motion of the cart.
 If the cart stays put, then the track is level. - 2.
-To start taking data you need to activate the software: - Double-click: DataStudio - Click: Create Experimental (or click on the Setup button on top) - Scroll down and double-click on Motion Sensor (then close that window) - Double-click on Graph and then choose Position - Change the min and max of the y-axis to 0 and 2, respectively - Before taking data click on Experiment→Monitor Data readjust the sonar head, if you find that the data are not correct or consistent. - 3.
+To start taking data you need to activate the software: - Double-click: Capstone - Click: Hardware Setup (in the upper left corner) - Scroll down and double-click on Motion Sensor II (then close that window by clicking on Hardware Setup again) - Double-click on Graph and then choose Position for the y-axis. - Click on the colored triangle in the toolbar to display more than one run at a time. - 3.
 Give the cart a gentle push away from the sonar and collect data by clicking on the Start/Stop button - 4.
 Select the data points that seem to follow a straight line and fit a linear plot through them.
 You can select the data by bringing the curser to the first data point and then click-and-drag the mouse over the rest of the data points.
 The selected points are then highlighted yellow.
 (To select another group of points click anywhere on the graph and your current selection will erase.
 Now you can select the desired group.)
 To fit a straight line, click on the Fit button and select Linear Fit. - 5.
 Repeat the above (3 followed by 4) for two other cart speeds.
 For one of these two runs push the cart at the motion sensor instead of away.
 You should now have three graphs two for the cart moving away from the motion sensor and one at the motion sensor. - 6.
 For each lab partner print a copy of this graph.
 Write your name and the date of the experiment at the top of the page.
 Also on this page make a separate table for each of the three runs.
 In each table record the position and time coordinates for two data points on each straight line.
 From these data calculate the corresponding velocity values, by hand, and compare these with the slopes of the straight lines.
 Explain why the slope of the motion towards the motion sensor is "negative."